Michael-Yongshi/PyQt-Darktheme/README.md

 ![darktheme](https://user-images.githubusercontent.com/39827427/133036509-759bc459-087a-4a1d-a86d-098c410de5bc.png)

 ## Test and examples
-Run the 'test_gui.py' file to see how it compares to the normal light theme and to test the library on your device.
+Run the 'test_gui.py' (for pyqt5) or 'test_gui_pyqt6.py file to see how it compares to the normal light theme and to test the library on your device.

 ## Version
+### 1.3
+1.3.0   Added a pyqt6 implementation, but does not automatically install either PyQt5 or PyQt6 as you can now choose between them
 ### 1.2
 1.2.5   Added a test_gui to showcase the themes and for testing